 As wildlife photographers, we aim to document natural behavior.
 So, if your presence is causing the animal to change its behavior in any way, then what you’re shooting is inherently unnatural.
 We should always aim to impact animal behavior as little as possible.
 If using a flash or artificial light, keep it as far from your subject as possible, especially small animals and nocturnal animals.

-Never seek or photograph an animal if doing so might expose it to predation, poaching, anxiety, or might effect its natural life processes.
+Never seek or photograph an animal if doing so might expose it to predation, poaching, anxiety, or might affect its natural life processes.

 Never handle or move wildlife for the purpose of a photograph.
 If absolutely necessary, employ an experienced professional to do so.